The Ultimate Guide to Getting a Literary Agent

 - How to write a query letter and synopsis.

 - How to send out your queries in a systematic way that gets results.

 - How to pick the RIGHT agent for YOU, and avoid scams.

 - What to expect after you’ve signed with an agent.

-In short: if you have your heart set on publishing your book and want a shot at making writing your profession, you’ll love this new guide.
+In short: if you have your heart set on publishing your book and want a shot at making writing your profession, you’ll love this guide, updated for 2020.

 Unlike other guides to getting a literary agent, we’ll be using detailed examples at each step.